Quantum-elastic bump on a surface: Abstract

 \section{Abstract}

-We demonstrate an equivalence between the elastic membrane shape equation and the quantum mechanical two dimensional Schr\"odinger equation for a (quasi-) particle on the surface of the membrane.
-Surface curvature is related to an unexpected static formation: the concentration of the expectation value to find a (quasi-) particle where the elastic energy is concentrated, namely where surface curvature has a maximum which represents a particular form of a conformon.
+We use an exact solution of the elastic membrane shape equation, representing the curvature, which will serve as a quantum potential in the quantum mechanical two dimensional Schr\"odinger equation for a (quasi-) particle on the surface of the membrane.
+Surface curvature in the quasi one-dimensional case is related to an unexpected static formation: on one hand the elastic energy has a maximum where surface curvature has a maximum and on the other hand the concentration of the expectation value to find the (quasi-) particle is again where the elastic energy is concentrated, namely where surface curvature has a maximum.
+This represents a particular form of a conformon.

+The interplay between geometry and quantum mechanics has intrigued physicists since the early stages of the development of quantum mechanics\cite{1}.
+While teaching quantum mechanics, or especially applications of quantum mechanics to real physical systems, a question may arise in students' minds as to whether quantum mechanics can describe a curved physical system (especially in the domain of biophysics - polymers, membranes etc.).
+We give here a simple exactly solvable example and explain why curvature may be associated with attractive quantum geometrical potential.
+The explanation presupposes only the knowledge of Heisenberg's uncertainty principle.
+This may be taught to graduate students specializing in quantum physics.

-The interplay between geometry and quantum mechanics has intrigued physicists since the early stages of the development of quantum mechanics .
-An important role for that has played the regained importance of geometry in physics since the appearance of the special and the general theory of relativity\cite{MTW}.
+An important role for that interest has played the regained importance of geometry in physics since the appearance of the special and the general theory of relativity\cite{MTW}.
 The works by Jensen and Kope and da Costa have given a boost of the quantum theory in curved spaces\cite{9}.
 Several works have been done in the areas of localization due to curvature of the space and the proper definition of linear momentum on curved surfaces\cite{AmJ}.

 It has turned out that geometry can play the intermediary between two rather different domains in physical research, namely the classical theory of elasticity (thin rods whose statics and dynamics are governed by the Kirchhoff's equations) and quantum mechanics.
-It appears that thin rods and one dimensional quantum theory are governed by the same differential equations leading to the appearance of conformons: the localization of elastic and electronic energy which may propagate in space without dissipation\cite{rossen}.
+It appears that thin rods and one dimensional quantum theory are governed by differential equations of the same form leading to the appearance of conformons: the localization of elastic and electronic energy which may propagate in space without dissipation\cite{rossen}.